core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

 2. The endpoint proceeds as defined below, depending on which of the two following conditions holds.

-   * REQ includes either of the following (set) of CoAP options: the Proxy-Uri Option; the Proxy-Cri Option; the Proxy-Scheme Option or the Proxy-Scheme-Number Option, together with any of the Uri-* options.
+   * REQ includes either of the following (set) of CoAP options:

+     * The Proxy-Uri Option or the Proxy-Cri Option, possibly in combination with the Uri-Path-Abbrev Option (see {{Section 2.4 of I-D.ietf-core-uri-path-abbrev}}).

+     * The Proxy-Scheme Option or the Proxy-Scheme-Number Option, together with a combination of:

+       * The Uri-Host Option.

+       * The Uri-Port Option.

+       * Either the Uri-Path-Abbrev Option, or one or more Uri-Path Options.

      If the endpoint is not configured to be a forward-proxy, it stops processing REQ and responds with a 5.05 (Proxying Not Supported) error response to (the previous hop towards) the origin client, as per {{Section 5.10.2 of RFC7252}}.
 This may result in protecting the error response over that communication leg, as per {{outgoing-responses}}.